marialobillo/marialobillo.github.io/_posts/2020-09-12-adding-bootstrap-to-rails.md

 permalink: /i-love-bootstrap-rails
 ---

-One of my favourites backend frameworks is Ruby on Rail.
+One of my favourites backend frameworks is Ruby on Rails.
 Because is simple, is powderfull, and on version 6 you can add your Javascript dependencies using yarn.
 So, so excited about it.

 These are the notes for adding Bootstrap to Rails project: